Key Takeaways

 - Getting the asset appraised or verified by the lender

-Lenders will check an SME’s credit profile, annual revenue, time in business and other factors as well.
+Lenders will check an SME’s credit profile, annual revenue, time in business and other factors too.
 But security coverage is one of the most important approval requirements.

 Using Secured Loans Responsibly